China Ancient Trip, Day 9: Beijing

 Stroked the bulge for luck!
 As instructed by Rose

 The Gate of Supreme Harmony.
-Tourist flocked to the entrance.
+Tourists flocked to the entrance.

 A male lion with a ball under its paw

-There were dozens of halls with 'catchy' name
+There were dozens of halls with 'catchy' names.

 A brief description one of the UNESCO world heritage